MakieOrg/Makie.jl/docs/explanations/lighting.md

 - `shading = :none` disables light calculations, resulting in the plain color of an object being shown.
 - `shading = :fast` is the default for 3D plots that implement lighting.
 It enables a simplified lighting model which only allows for one `AmbientLight` and one `PointLight`.
-It also enables the `backlight::Float32` attribute, which repeats effectively repeats the light calculation with inverted normals.
-In other words it illuminates the backside of objects.
 - `shading = :verbose` is a GLMakie exclusive option which enables up to 64 light sources as well as `DirectionalLight` and `SpotLight`.
+Beyond that there is also the `backlight = 0f0` attribute, which mixes a second weighted light calculation using inverted normals with the primary one.

 !!! note
     The `shading` attribute cannot be adjusted dynamically, as it affects which shader is used for a given plot.